 Youth Advocates for Health, or YA4-H!, is a positive youth development program in WSU Extension’s Youth and Family Unit.
 YA4-H! develops teens as leaders and advocates for health within their communities.
-This program is led by Dr. Elizabeth Weybright in collaboration with county Extension faculty across the state.
+This program was led by Dr. Elizabeth Weybright and Dr. Ashley Hernandez-Hall in collaboration with county Extension faculty across the state.
 Built on a foundation of positive youth development and the 4-H Essential Elements of belonging, mastery, independence, and generosity, YA4-H! provides opportunities to teens to develop skills to successfully navigate the transition to adulthood.
 YA4-H! is flexible in that it can be used to promote a variety of health behaviors.
 This means that in addition to positive youth development outcomes, teens and the youth they teach are exposed to healthy lifestyle content.

 Since 2013, YA4-H! has received $575,000 in extramural funding from National 4-H Council and partners including ConAgra Foods, United Health Care, and Walmart Foundation.
 These funds have been used to engage 13,000 youth, 300 teens, and countless family and community members.